davekinkead/thesis/paper.coffee.md

 ## Content Independent Outcomes

 One common justifications for democratic authority is epistemic - that democracy has instrumental value as a truth tracking processes.
-Epistemic accounts can be relatively simple like Condorcet's Jury Theorem [see @list2001], or more nuanced such as Epistemic Proceduralism [@estlund2009].
+Some of these epistemic accounts are relatively simple and Condorcet's Jury Theorem is one such example.
+Given a better than even chance of any voter being correct on some issue, then the likelihood of a majority vote being being correct approaches certainty as the number of voters increases [see @list2001].

+Others, like @estlund2009's Epistemic Proceduralism, are more nuanced.
+Rather than valuing democracy on the basis of the outcome of a specific vote, democracy has legitimacy because much like a jury, its decision processes have a tendency to make produce correct decisions.
+Even when the majority is wrong on a particular matter, the majority decision is morally binding as long as majority voting is the more reliable procedure than its alternatives.

-While different, all epistemic accounts rely on the claim that democratic procedures, on average, are better at determining an independently correct result than alternate procedures.
-This type of justification obviously requires some way of comparing the epistemic performance of different decision procedures and one intuitive way to do this is to assess them against a base line metric, such as the likelihood that any randomly selected voter holds the correct belief or votes correctly.
+While different, all epistemic accounts rely on the claim that democratic procedures, on average, are better at determining the correct result than alternate ones.
+Further more, these results are correct _independently_ of the decision procedure used.

+This type of justification obviously requires some way of comparing the epistemic performance of different decision procedures and one intuitive way to do this is to assess them against some base line metric.
+An obvious candidate for such a metric is the likelihood that any randomly selected voter holds the correct belief or votes correctly - what I will call the _epistemic base rate_ of a political space.

-We can call the difference between the epistemic performance of a decision procedure and it's base line of comparison _epistemic virtue_.
-If the base line likelihood of a randomly selected voter being correct was 51%, and the likelihood of a majority decision of 1000 votes being correct was 99%,  then the epistemic virtue of the process is the difference between the two - 48% - whereas a coin toss has no epistemic virtue. (see @estlund1997 for a deeper discussion of the mathematics behind Condorcet's Theorem).
+We can call the difference between the epistemic performance of a decision procedure and the epistemic base rate a procedure's _epistemic virtue_.
+If the epistemic base rate - the likelihood of a randomly selected voter being correct - was 51%, and the likelihood of a majority decision of 1000 voters being correct was 99%,  then the epistemic virtue of the process is the difference between the two - 48% - whereas a coin toss has no epistemic virtue. (see @estlund1997 for a deeper discussion of the mathematics behind Condorcet's Theorem).

-  !!!
-I think I need a better language here to describe epistemic performance - reliability maybe?

-In our simulation, epistemic virtue can be measured as the frequency based probability that a polity will vote correctly given the initial conditions of the space.
-During each trial, the number of polities that voted correctly will be measured and the impact of differing partitions assessed.
-The correct answer will be known in advance because we stipulate it when we create agents with either `right` or `wrong` belief.
+In our simulation, the epistemic virtue of a simple majority vote can be measured as the frequency based probability that a polity votes correctly given the initial conditions of the space.
+During each trial, the number of polities that voted correctly is measured and the impact of differing partitions assessed.
+The correct answer to the question our agents vote on is known in advance because we stipulate it when we create agents with either `right` or `wrong` belief.

     Space::virtue = () ->